brunolange/flask-bind/README.md

 their inputs.
 After all, functions can't be called unless you provide them with all the inputs they need.

-Flask endpoints could borrow this concept to declare what they nede in order to operate a certain task.
+Flask endpoints could borrow this concept to declare what they need in order to operate a certain task.
 From our example, we determined that `create_model` needs to pull a lot of information from a dictionary representation of the request body.
 However, the universe of dictionaries is far too permissive for it to provide the structure needed for us to gain any insight into the endpoint's